gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 failing to configure it correctly can lead to data loss, or can bring your whole cluster down, invalidating the failover effort.

-This documentation will provide you with a minimal and a recommended topology that can resist to some levels of failure.
-Usually the more Redis and Sentinel instances you have provisioned, the better will be your availability.

-The configuration consists of three parts:

-- Setup Redis Master and Slave nodes
-- Setup Sentinel nodes
-- Setup GitLab

 ### Prerequisites

 You need at least `3` independent machines: physical, or VMs running into distinct physical machines.
-They must be believed to fail in an independent way.
+It is essential that all master and Redis slaves run in different machines.
 If you fail to provision the machines in that specific way, any issue with the shared environment can bring your entire setup down.

+It is OK to run a Sentinel along with a master or slave Redis instance.
+No more than one though.

 You also need to take in consideration the underlying network topology, making sure you have redundant connectivity between Redis / Sentinel and